ostark/craft-testkit/README.md

-# Testkit is a opinionated toolset for Craft Plugins and Modules
+# 🦠🧑‍🔬 Testkit is an opinionated toolset for Craft Plugins and Modules

 Under the hood

 * Mockery
 * PestPHP